PackageNinjas/PackageNinjas.github.io/_posts/2020-10-13-news-in-packaging.markdown

 *   `-v` for verbose source unpacking, the quiet mode is the default, so `-q` is not applicable
 *   `-N` disables automatic patch application.
 The patches can be later applied manually using `%patch` or with `%autopatch`.
 It comes in handy in cases where some kind of preprocessing is needed on the upstream sources before applying the patches.
 *   `-S` specifies a VCS to use in the build directory.
-Supported are for example "git", "hg", or "quilt".
-The default is "patch", where the patches are simply applied in the directory using patch.
-Setting "git" will create a git repository within the build directory with each patch represented as a git commit, which can be useful e.g. for bisecting the patches
+Supported are for example  `git`, `hg`, or `quilt`.
+The default is `patch`, where the patches are simply applied in the directory using patch.
+Setting `git` will create a git repository within the build directory with each patch represented as a git commit, which can be useful e.g. for bisecting the patches

 So the simplest patch application using `%autosetup` will look like this.

-Example (Factory `openssl-1_1`):
+**Example** (Factory `openssl-1_1`):

 ```